 Clive Hardy, Workshop Manager at 3T RPD says: “We have undertaken extensive trials in conjunction with PDJ Vibro, using a variety of test parts with differing dimensions and geometries to ensure we get the best results from the process.
 The reduction in manual work now allows us to focus on the high quality, fine finishing that is our actual area of expertise, which is being increasingly requested by our customers.”

-PDJ Vibro manufactures a wide range of bowl and trough type vibratory finishing machines for mass finishing applications, with capacities up to 3000 litres, as well as centrifugal disc finishers, centrifugal dryers and tumbler-type finishing machines.
+PDJ Vibro manufactures a wide range of bowl and trough type vibratory finishing machines for mass finishing applications, with capacities up to 3000 litres, as well as centrifugal disc finishers, centrifugal dryers and vibratory tumblers.